enricobottazzi/designated-verifier-proof/README.md

 - [ ] Add instructions about how to modify your current circuit to accomodate the SVZkp

+## Done

+Testing Signature with valid and false signature

 ## To do

 WIP TO DO BOARDS => https://github.com/users/enricobottazzi/projects/6

 - [ ] Add address as input somehow
+- [ ] Test is not working, check again
+- [ ] Modify circuit to accomodate pubkey check

 ## Questions